 BLOCK ONE: 9:30 – 10:30

-1. A Bird’s-eye View of Publishing and Books in the Year 2018, taught by Brian Klems.
+1. A Bird’s-eye View of Publishing and Books in the Year 2018 (State Suite), taught by Brian Klems.
 This workshop is quick and easy overview of the publishing industry today, and how it’s changing.
 The speech is designed to educate writers and help them understand what publishing options exist for them today and why it’s an exciting time to be a writer.

-3. How to Write Exciting Thrillers and Mysteries, taught by Allen Eskens.
+3. How to Write Exciting Thrillers and Mysteries (Governor 2), taught by Allen Eskens.
 If you’re writing a thriller, suspense novel, mystery, or crime novel, you will not want to miss this speech.
 The presentation, taught by successful published thriller writer Allen Eskens (whose work has been adapted into 16 languages), will show you how to up the ante and hook readers with intrigue, suspense, and skill.

 BLOCK TWO: 10:45 – 11:50

-1. Query Letter Comprehensive, taught by Kelly Van Sant.
+1. Query Letter Comprehensive (State Suite), taught by Erik Hane.
 Stand out from the slush and workshop your way to crafting a successful query letter.
 It’s time to kick the clichés, ditch the info dumps, and get ready to dive deeper than a list of dos and don’ts.
 This in-depth course will help you showcase both your book and your bio to the best advantage.
 Writing a great query requires a unique skillset: an objective eye, a promotional style, and the ability to consider your book as a whole.
 We’ll study real queries that hooked an agent, talk about how to research the right agents for you, and examine the standard query rules (then learn when to break them).

-2. Sell Your Books and Yourself — Social Media and Book Marketing 101, taught by Brian Klems.
+2. Sell Your Books and Yourself — Social Media and Book Marketing 101 (Governor 1), taught by Brian Klems.
 Whether you’re traditionally published or self-published, everyone could use some helpful guidance on how to effectively market themselves and sell more books.
 This session includes easy-to-understand advice on social media (Twitter, Facebook, more), blogging, and other simple ways you can market your work online cheaply and easily.